sageserpent-open/kineticMerge/documents/designNotes/skeletonsInTheCupboard.md

-The three-way merge algorithm was intended to systematically walk through the three sequences of contributions from `LongestCommonSubsequence`, so any element on any of the base, left or right is either processed completely, moving on it successor, or is kept on hold when one or both of the other sides moves to the next element.
+The three-way merge algorithm was intended to systematically walk through the three sequences of contributions from `LongestCommonSubsequence`, so any element on any of the base, left or right is either processed completely, moving on its successor, or is kept on hold when one or both of the other sides moves to the next element.

 This isn't always possible - there is a certain amount of lookahead scanning done to detect *marooned edits / deletions*.